upmcplanetracker/firewalla-huge-blocklists/README.md

 5. Install each list to the specified location
 6. Create backups before replacing existing files
 7. Remove any obsolete blocklist files no longer in `.env`
-8. Clean up any old `include:` lines from your Unbound config
+8. Clean up any old `include:` lines from your main local Unbound config

 **Verify the files were created:**